biopharmaai/LLMs-Pharmaceutical/Manuscripts/README.md

 <br>

 Kawchak K. Cost containment of global monoclonal antibody drugs and cancer clinical trials via LLM focused reasoning.
 Zenodo.
 2025; doi:10.5281/zenodo.14968404 This content is a preprint and has not been peer-reviewed.
-Creative Commons Attribution 4.0 International.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14968404.svg)](https://doi.org/10.5281/zenodo.14968404)